mollie/api-documentation/source/guides/payouts.rst

-Payouts
+Marketplaces & platforms
 =======
-With Mollie Payouts, you can send payments to the bank accounts of your beneficiaries directly and split payments between multiple parties.
-Additionally, with Mollie Payouts you can control the delay on a payout
+With Mollie Marketplaces & platforms, you can send payments to the bank accounts of your beneficiaries directly and split payments between multiple parties.
+Additionally, with Mollie Marketplaces & platforms you can control the delay on a payout

-Mollie Payouts allows you to process third party funds for your platform in a PSD2-compliant manner.
+Mollie Marketplaces & platforms allows you to process third party funds for your platform in a PSD2-compliant manner.

 This guide will explain step-by-step how to: